boalang/study-template/sample-README.md

 This replication package contains all data and scripts needed to reproduce the results from the paper.

-**TLDR: download `data-cache.zip` and run `make reproduce` to re-generate all tables/figures.**
+**TLDR: download `replication-pkg.zip` and `data-cache.zip` and run `make reproduce` to re-generate all tables/figures.**

 Note that all data was originally processed on a **TODO: put computer information here**.

-The raw data (`*.txt` files from Boa) is very large - around 14GB uncompressed.
+The raw data (`*.txt` files from Boa) is very large - around 14 GB uncompressed.
 The cached Parquet files are quite a bit smaller.
 Depending on your needs, you can probably skip downloading the `data.zip` file and only grab the `data-cache.zip` file.
 This should be enough to allow running `make reproduce` to re-generate all tables and figures from the paper.

 If you plan to make changes to any of the queries or analysis scripts, you will